Heath Miller: 2006 season

 He remained as the starter to begin the regular season, beating out Tuman and Tim Euhus.
 Miller started the season-opener against the Miami Dolphins and caught three passes for 101 receiving yards and scored an 87-yard touchdown reception in a 28–17 victory.
 Replays showed that he should have been marked out of bounds at about the one-yard line, but the play was not challenged by the Dolphins quickly enough.
-During a Week 7 matchup against the Denver Broncos, he made a season-high five receptions for 34-yards in a 31–20 loss.
 Miller finished the season with 34 catches for 393 yards and five touchdowns in 16 games and 16 starts.

 2007 season

-He was named the starting tight end by Mike Tomlin after beating out Jerame Tuman, Matt Spaeth, and Jonathan Dekker.
+Miller was named the starting tight end by Mike Tomlin after beating out Jerame Tuman, Matt Spaeth, and Jonathan Dekker.

-Miller started the season opener against the Cleveland Browns and caught four passes for 35 receiving yards and a touchdown, as the Steelers routed the Browns 34–7.
-On October 21, 2007, he made a season-high five receptions for 50-yards and two touchdowns in a 31–28 loss to the Denver Broncos.
+On October 21, 2007, Miller made a season-high five receptions for 50-yards and two touchdowns in a 31–28 loss to the Denver Broncos in Week 7.
 In a Week 10 matchup against the Cleveland Browns, Miller caught five passes for a season-high 71 receiving yards and a touchdown in a 31–28 victory.
 In 2007, Miller set new career highs for touchdowns (7), receptions (47), and receiving yards (566) and played in all 16 games.

 The Pittsburgh Steelers finished first in the AFC North with a 10–6 record in their first year under Mike Tomlin.
-On January 5, 2008, the Pittsburgh Steelers faced the Jacksonville Jaguars in the AFC Wildcard game and Miller caught eight passes for 85-yards and scored on a 14-yard touchdown reception in a 31–29 loss.
+On January 5, 2008, the Pittsburgh Steelers faced the Jacksonville Jaguars in the AFC Wild Card Round and Miller caught eight passes for 85-yards and scored on a 14-yard touchdown reception in a 31–29 loss.